 - Keep following the path, which is a popular spot for climbing on a clear day.
 Be aware of climbers and their equipment.

-- Continue along the path until you come to a junction with a bridge and a path leading uphill, which rejoins the Mosel trail.
+- Continue along the path until you come to a junction with a bridge and a path leading uphill, which rejoins the Monsal trail.
 You can either return here or continue to the second stepping stones to rejoin the trail later.

 - Rejoin the trail and follow it back to Millers Dale Car Park.
 The route passes through several old railway tunnels and retraces a small section of your previous path from the bridge.

-Chee Dale Stepping Stones (Direct) – 1.97 MI / 3.17 KM
+Chee Dale Stepping Stones (Direct) – 3.17 KM (1.97 MI) ~ 1 hr

 Download file for GPSThis is a more direct and level route, mainly following the Mosal trail until the detour down to the stepping stones.
 It’s a quicker alternative to the circular route, but a little less adventurous.